top of page

 Introduction

-Human, being a creature of not just need but want, is in an eternal bid to improve his life and condition.
-To achieve this, he daily evaluates the key aspects of his living.
+Human, being a creature of not just need but want, is in an eternal bid to improve his living condition.
+To achieve this, he daily evaluates the key aspects of his life.
 From individuals to entities to businesses, whether knowingly or not, we set up processes to understand not only if things work but also why they work or not.
-Put otherwise, we are experimenting daily.
+Simply put, we are always experimenting.
 However, to make this whole process much more effective and the result more reliable, scientists came up with the idea of not just experimenting but making a conscious, step-by-step effort to plan the experiment.
 And this is the birth of the concept of design of experiment!

 Against the usual misconception that experiment is something carried out in a laboratory, experiment can be carried out in virtually any field and in different settings.